Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 In the English-speaking world we live in a privileged bubble where everything is in our familiar character set, ie. the good old English typewriter/printing character set.
 ASCII is the familiar encoding for these.
 But it still limited; only about half the punctuation set we routinely use is in there, for example the dollar sign $ is there, but not a proper cents sign &#xa2; or UK Pounds sign &#xa3;.

 European languages have many accented characters, like the &#xe9; in caf&#xe9;.
-Then there is the Cyrillic alphabet, eg. Kremlin = Кремль.
+Then there is the Cyrillic alphabet, eg. Kremlin = ÐÑÐµÐ¼Ð»Ñ.
 Then the character sets of Chinese, Japanese, Korean and many other languages.
-These can be the compact "phonetic" character sets, like Japanese Hiragana ひらがな with 46 characters, or the Chinese-derived Kanji 漢字 set of thousands of characters.
-There is the arabic عَرَبِيّ‎ character set which runs right to left.‎ My apologies to important languages I have not mentioned here.
+These can be the compact "phonetic" character sets, like Japanese Hiragana ã²ãããª with 46 characters, or the Chinese-derived Kanji æ¼¢å­ set of thousands of characters.
+There is the arabic Ø¹ÙØ±ÙØ¨ÙÙÙâ character set which runs right to left.â My apologies to important languages I have not mentioned here.

 (How am I entering these characters in the Wiki text here? - mainly cut & paste from web pages).